-The discount rate used to measure the TPL was 7.75 percent.
+The discount rate used to measure the TPL was 7.50 percent.
 The projection of cash flows used to determine the discount rate assumed that future contributions will be made in accordance with the SRP Funding Policy.
 Based on that assumption, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
-Subsequent to the measurement date, the discount rate was reduced to 7.50 percent.